qntlb/numerical-methods-montecarlointegration-exercise/README.md

 - Note that your Simpsons integral and your Monte-Carlo integral only operator on [0,1]^d (the object implementing the Domain will provide you with the transformation).

 - Your Simpsons integrator should accept the `numberOfValuationPoints` as an argument.
-This should be the *minumum total number of valuation points*.
-Since the Simpsons has to use an odd number of points in every dimension, you may use the following code to round this number appropriately to `numberOfSamplePointsEffective`, using `numberOfSamplePointsPerDimension` per dimension.
+This should be the *minimum total number of valuation points*.
+Since the Simpsons rule uses an odd number of points in every dimension, you may use the following code to round this number appropriately to `numberOfSamplePointsEffective`, using `numberOfSamplePointsPerDimension` per dimension.

 ```
 	int dimension = integrationDomain.getDimension();